Neonatal Abstinence Syndrome

 Almost every drug and medicine passes from the mother’s bloodstream through the placenta

 to her unborn baby.
-If the mother uses street drugs, it can also cause the unborn
+If the mother uses substances that affect her nervous system,

-the drug is no longer available, the baby goes through withdrawal.
+drug.
+But because the drug is no longer available, the baby may have symptoms of withdrawal.

 Some drugs and medicines are more likely to cause the syndrome than others.
 But nearly

 all have some effect on the baby.
-These include:
+When more than one drug has been used, the symptoms

-- Opiates like heroin and prescribed medicines such as codeine and oxycodone
+- Opioids like heroin and prescribed medicines such as codeine and oxycodone

 Who is at risk for neonatal abstinence syndrome?

-Pregnant women who use drugs or drink alcohol put their unborn babies at risk for
+Pregnant women who use drugs, smoke, or drink alcohol put their unborn babies at risk

-neonatal abstinence syndrome and other problems.
-Women who use drugs also may be less
+for neonatal abstinence syndrome and other problems.
+Women who use drugs also may

-likely to get prenatal care.
-This can also increase the risks for both mother and
+be less likely to get prenatal care.
+This can also increase the risks for both mother

 What are the symptoms of neonatal abstinence syndrome?